 Vice Chair Beer noted heads were shaking when Commissioner Marston advised he contact NMA multiple times via email.
 He confirmed he has the emails that were sent and encouraged NMA to find them but would like to put that behind them.
-He clarified the plan that was introduced is to identify one mooring field initially and conduct a pilot within that mooring field.
-He agreed that a test will need to be conducted to confirm Noble Engineering's findings.
+He clarified the plan that was introduced is to identify and approve one mooring field initially and conduct a pilot within that mooring field before completing the entire field.
+He agreed that a field test will need to be conducted to confirm Noble Engineering's findings.

-Vice Chair Beer does not see how anyone can disagree that this is not a benefit to the stakeholders.
-He believes there is an alternative that can satisfy all parties and looks forward to the dialogue.
+Vice Chair Beer does not see how anyone can disagree that this initiative is not intended toa benefit allto the stakeholders.
+He believes there areis an alternatives that can may satisfy all parties and looks forward to thate dialogue.

-Chair Scully inquired if Vice Chair Beer would be agreeable to continuing the this Objective item to continue provide for additional dialogue with mooring permittees and the NMA to come up with additional support additional public feedback and then come back to the Harbor Commission in the November meeting.
+Chair Scully inquired if Vice Chair Beer would be agreeable to continuing the item to continue dialogue with mooring permittees and NMA to come up with additional feedback and come back to the Harbor Commission.
 Vice Chair Beer agreed but noted it needs to be a short timeline.